inveniam-viam/inveniam-viam/README.md

 - 📈 spent a year on the trading floor working with energy securities (mainly electricity and natural gas) at [SIG](https://sig.com)
 - 🚚 helped set up the product analytics stack for a [pre-seed startup](https://ziki.kitchen) that brought food trucks onto the online marketplace
 - 🏥 built parsers for electronic medical records in an attempt to mitigate wasted debt at [OODA Health](https://www.cedar.com/all-press/cedar-announces-agreement-to-acquire-ooda-health-to-revolutionize-the-consumer-financial-experience-in-healthcare-2/)
-- 🏥 overseen data products handling medical bills for millions of Americans at [Cedar](https://www.cedar.com)
+- 🏥 been the youngest product manager, overseeing data products handling medical bills for millions of Americans at [Cedar](https://www.cedar.com)
 - 🥦 been the primary technical liaison for a product team at [Amazon Fresh](https://www.amazon.com/fmc/storefront?almBrandId=QW1hem9uIEZyZXNo) and [Whole Foods Market](https://www.wholefoodsmarket.com)
 - 🇺🇸 lived in Philly, New York and Chicago